AustinMathuw/VoiceControlledK-nexCar/README.md

 After that, the Raspberry Pi sends the commands to the Arduino via Serial Communication.

 ## Materials Needed
-You will need the following materials for both of the installation methods:
+You will need the following materials for installation:
-* A set up Raspberry Pi Model B (2 or 3) with Raspbian Jessie installed.
+* A Raspberry Pi Model B (2 or 3)
+* A 16 GB micro SD card
+* Keyboard
+* Mouse
+* Monitor
+* HDMI cord
 * Internet connection
 * Arduino Uno
 * SeeedStudio Motor Shield for Arduino